Department of Journalism

 The minor in Journalism offers students the opportunity to expand and enhance their college experience.
 It is designed to give students from a variety of disciplines a broad-based yet rigorous knowledge of journalistic theory and practice.
 Students work on news and public affairs coverage of issues relevant to their own major areas through a variety of lecture, seminar, and laboratory courses.

 Majors, including first-year students, are required to maintain an overall cumulative GPA of 2.00.
-All majors must complete a minimum of 60 credits outside of communications, which includes a minor of their choice, and a minimum of 75 percent of their credits (normally 90 credits) in courses designated as liberal arts (LA).
+Majors must complete a minimum of 60 credits outside of communications, which includes a minor of their choice, and a minimum of 75 percent of their credits (normally 90 credits) in courses designated as liberal arts (LA).
 Transfer students applying to the B.A. in journalism program must have a cumulative GPA of 3.25 or higher to have their application considered; however, this minimum does not guarantee acceptance to the degree program.
 This policy applies to all applicants to the degree program, including students transferring from another major in the Park School or at Ithaca College and those applying from other academic institutions.

 JOUR 11100 Introduction to Journalism (LA)